Diisobutyl phthalate: Environmental reactions

-Mechanims of actions
+Mechanisms of actions

-PPARγ Pathway
+PPARγ pathway

 The effects of DiBP exposure are mainly realized through its activation of peroxisome proliferator-activated receptor gamma (PPARγ).
 PPARs are ligand-activated nuclear transcription factors, the family consists of PPARα, PPARβ/δ and PPARγ.
 There are two isoforms of PPARγ, PPARγ2 is mainly present on cells in adipose tissue, whereas PPARγ1 is found on multiple cells like those in the gut, brain, blood vessels, and some immune and inflammatory cells.
 Transcriptional regulation through PPARs requires the formation of a heterodimer with retinoid X receptor (RXR).
 Upon activation by DiBP this PPARγ/RXR heterodimer binds to a DNA sequence called the PPAR response element (PPRE).
 Binding of the transcription factor to this response element can result in either up- or down-regulation of genes.
 PPARγ is involved in lipid metabolism and storage as well as glucose metabolism through improving insulin sensitivity, so binding of DiBP leads to altered leptin and insulin levels.
 DiBP also leads to a down-regulation of proteins involved in steroid production, resulting in higher levels of androgenic hormones.